benhoyt/benhoyt.github.com/writings/go-routing.md

 At first I included the HTTP method matching in the `match()` helper, but that makes it more difficult to return 405 Method Not Allowed responses properly.

 One other aspect of this approach is the lazy regex compiling.
-We could just call `regexp.MustCompile`, but that would re-compile each regex on every reqeust.
+We could just call `regexp.MustCompile`, but that would re-compile each regex on every request.
 Instead, I've added a concurrency-safe `mustCompileCached` function that means the regexes are only compiled the first time they're used:

 ```go
 var (